ICSE Board

 What Is ICSE Class 10?

 Indian Certificate of Secondary Education is the full form of ICSE.
 The examination is conducted by CISCE for students completing Standard 10 (approximately 15–16 years of age) in affiliated private and international schools across India.
-The ICSE certificate is widely accepted for undergraduate admissions both in India and abroad.
+The ICSE certificate is widely accepted for undergraduate admissions both in India and abroad, including universities in the United Kingdom, United States, Canada, and Australia.

 The ICSE syllabus is known for its depth and breadth.
 Unlike many state boards, it requires students to study a wide range of compulsory and optional subjects, placing equal emphasis on languages, sciences, humanities, and creative arts.
-This broad foundation is a defining feature of the ICSE programme.
+This broad foundation is a defining feature of the ICSE programme and prepares students well for ISC (Class 12), as well as international curricula such as the IB Diploma.

 How the Curriculum Is Structured

 The ICSE syllabus for Class 10 is divided into three compulsory groups.
 Every student must complete Group I and Group II subjects; Group III offers vocational and elective choices.
-This structure ensures a well-rounded academic profile for every ICSE candidate.
+This structure ensures a well-rounded academic profile for every ICSE candidate and distinguishes the board from single-stream curricula.

 The core subjects students study in Class 10 include the following: